patkoch/terraform_virtual_machine_windows/README.md

 ## Deployment of the virtual machine using Terraform

-The first *Terraform* command is the "init" command, run the following command:
+The first *Terraform* command is the "init" command:

 ```
 terraform init